The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables

 \subsection{Sources with low V1 classification probabilities}

 Finally, we analyzed the ${\sim} 47,000$ variables that had discrepant classifications between VSX and the V1 classifier or were excluded from the initial training set due to low V1 classification probabilities ($\S 3.5$).
+These variables are illustrated in the Gaia DR2 $M_G$ vs. $G_{BP}-G_{RP}$ color-magnitude diagram (Figure \ref{fig:fig35}).
 A large fraction of these variables are assigned uncertain classifications (37\%) by the V2 classifier and only 25\% (31\%) of these variables have classification probabilities of >0.9 (>0.75).
 A large fraction (40\%) of these sources are located towards low Galactic latitudes ($|b|<10$ deg) and so they will be more affected by crowding and extinction.